Assess resource consent application

 - the effects will be minor.

-The Resource Management Act 1991 (RMA) allows any application to be notified under special circumstances, even if a relevant plan expressly provides that it need not be notified.
+The Resource Management Act 1991 (RMA) allows any application to be notified under special circumstances.

 Limited notified resource consents